devz3ro/Arc-Windows-10/README.md

 2. Update & Security: Navigate to Update & Security > For developers.
 3. Developer Mode: Select the "Developer Mode" radio button to enable Developer Mode.
 You might need to confirm and possibly wait for additional components to install.

-Run PowerShell as Administrator.

-Copy, paste, and execute the following command in PowerShell and select "Yes" when it prompts: Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process

-Change directory to where you downloaded the PowerShell script and run it (.\arcwin10.ps1).
+Download both arcwin10.ps1 & arcwin10.bat to the same directory.
+Right click and run arcwin10.bat as Administrator.

 It will create a directory named "working" which can be safely deleted after the installation has been verified.
+You may proceed to disable Developer Mode.

+Note: The auto updater in Arc does not work in Windows 10.
+You will need to re-enable Developer Mode, delete the "working" directory (if you haven't already), and re-run arcwin10.bat as Administrator to update it.